vaytekhovski/Library.Frontend/README.md

   but we are typed App props interface and use it...

 Next dev steps:
--create all reducers
+- create all reducers
--create create and edit pages
+- create create and edit pages
--remake overview pages...
+- remake overview pages...

 To run the Project you should prepare backend and run it;